Sjeiti/ronvalstarnl/src/data/markdown/post_mc-picker.md

 }
 ```

-And with Javascript we can easily adjust any CSSRule especially if we add them ourselves:
+And with JavaScript we can easily adjust any CSSRule especially if we add them ourselves:

 ```javascript
 document.body.appendChild(document.createElement('style'))